-During the year 2018-19, the State Government had incurred an expenditure of $\overline{\mathbf{x}}$ 6,681.15 crore against the budget provision of $\overline{\mathbf{x}}$ 8,011.26 crore under Social, Economic and General Sectors.
-Sector wise budget estimates and expenditure during year 2018-19 is depicted in the Chart Nos.
-1.1 and 1.2 respectively.
+During the year 2018-19, the State Government had incurred an expenditure of ₹ 9726.18 crore against the budget provision of ₹ 12478.86 crore under Social, Economic and General Sectors.
+Sector wise expenditure is depicted in the Chart Nos.
+1.1 and 1.2.

-Source: Appropriation Accounts 2018-19
+(Source: Appropriation Accounts 2018-19)

-This Report inter alia contains a Performance Audit titled "Development and Maintenance of Highways and Other Roads in Sikkim" and seven audit paragraphs on major findings of audit from test check of the transactions of 9 units in the Economic, Revenue and General Sectors.
+This Report inter alia contains two performance audits titled "Development of Infrastructure Facilities for the Judiciary and e Courts Project" and "Construction and Maintenance of Government buildings by PWD (Housing)" and one compliance audit of "Disaster Management in the State" and major findings of audit from test check of the transactions of 372 units 2 involving an expenditure of ₹ 17489.15 crore 3 under Social, Economic and General sectors.
 Significant audit findings are discussed in the respective succeeding chapters.